 - Lastly, seal all of your exposed nails and edges with your sealant.

-- Clean-up the roof and safely get down.
+- Clean up the roof and safely get down.

-Pros & Cons of DIY Roofing
+Pros & Cons of DIY Roof Replacement

-Pro – If you’re on a tight budget, you can save quite a bit of money.
+- If you’re on a tight budget, you can save quite a bit of money.
 Labor is what is so costly, so purchasing just the materials and tools can mean saving a lot of money overall.

-Pro – You can work on your own timeline.
+- You can work on your own timeline.
 You won’t have to worry about finding the time to have contractors come to your home and be inconvenienced.

-Pro – You will take pride in accomplishing such a huge home project on your own.
+- You will take pride in accomplishing such a huge home project on your own.
 Homeowners love the feeling of taking on and successfully completing another home project.

-Con – Large projects like this can be very stressful and cause arguments with family or friends helping you get the job done.
+- Large projects like this can be very stressful and cause arguments with family or friends helping you get the job done.

-Hiring a Professional Roofer
+When to Hire a Professional Roofer

-Although you can replace your own roof, we always recommend hiring a professional roofer, like Secured Roofing & Restoration.
+Although you can replace your own roof, we always recommend hiring a professional roofer. like Secured Roofing & Restoration.
 What you get when you hire a professional, you get major benefits, including more safety measures, faster turnaround time, and amazing warranties on both labor and materials.
 Plus, they’ll take care of hauling away all the junk and disposing of it for you.
 All of those definitely make it worth the added cost of paying for professional work done in a matter of days.
 And don’t fret about giving up any creative vision; you will always be able to work closely with your contractor to get exactly the roof you have dreamed of for your home.
 Contact us here to get started!